pedramzs/pedyfun-NLP/README.md

 	5. use pip to install the requirements in INSTALL.txt by: pip install INSTALL.txt

-	6. in case of having an issue installing torch, use the directions at https://pytorch.org/get-started/locally/
+	6. in case of having an issue installing torch, use the directions at https://pytorch.org/get-started/locally/ to install pytorch 1.4.0

 	7. in case of having an issue installing transformers together with torch use: pip install transformers

 	8. make sure to install transformers 3.1.0 or newer to include all BERT, AlBERT, RoBERTa, and DistilBERT

 	9. run either one of the codes Task1.py, Task2.py, or BothTasks.py